MissChengLX/EPC_estimation/README.md

 # EPC_estimation
-Script and data from "An assessment of electric power consumption using a random forest model with multi-source data" by Luxiao Cheng, Lizhe Wang, Ruyi Feng, and Suzheng Tian
+Script and data from "An assessment of electric power consumption using a random forest model with multi-source data" by Luxiao Cheng, Dong Liang, Ruyi Feng, Jining Yan, and Lizhe Wang.

 ## Content
 This repository contains: